Wally869/TypeStripper/README.md

 Utility to delete all type hinting from a Python script.

 NOTE: This is a WIP, but should be able to handle most cases.
 Let me know if you encounter an issue.
-Currently, type hints with underscores or wich include a point (such as my_class or np.array) are NOT supported
+Currently, type hints with underscores or wich include a point (such as my_class or np.array) are NOT supported.
+Current recommended workaround is to use aliases for type hinting annotations, or annotate the file as not to be stripped.

 ## Why?